 Choose a central “hub” to store your digital files either on a computer or in a cloud storage location (Dropbox, Google Docs, etc.).
-Store digital files in folders like you would paper files, using the file categories in this document as a guide.
+Store digital files in folders like you would paper files.
 After setting up new folders in your hub, go through your existing files, choosing to delete or keep each file and moving the “keep” files into the appropriate new folders.
 Move batches of similar files together to speed up the process.
 Take screen breaks as needed to give your eyes and mind a rest.
 Make appointments with yourself to regularly work on this project and be sure to celebrate your successes along the way.

 I’m grateful Lisa shared her expertise on how to simplify paper and photos because I know my method of barely keep anything doesn’t work for everyone.
 Your methods will change based on the stage of life you are in and how much time you want to devote to taking care of paper and photos.
 You can find more from Lisa on her blog and on Instagram.

 Quick rundown of how I keep paper and photos simple.

 I don’t spend as much time organizing because that’s not how I want to spend my time.
 Instead …

 - I open mail before I bring it inside and recycle the junk.
 It’s mostly junk.